Summer-reading-2021/About-github/README.md

 R package by Hadley Wickham and Jenny Bryan https://r-pkgs.org/

-## 4. Download files in Github repository
+## 4. Download files to local computer in Github repository

 For the whole repository:
-Click 'Clone or download' (or use Github Desktop)
+Enter the repository - click the green 'Code' button - download Zip (or use Github Desktop)

-For single file:
+For a single file:
 Go to the file - right click 'raw' on upper right corner - save link as (it works in Chrome)

+## 5. Discussion panel

+Enter any repository - click the 'Discussion' in the upper line (between Pull requests and actions) - new discussion